Tackling Colour Blindness In Sport (TACBIS)

 Colour Blind Awareness Day 2020

-This year, Colour Blind Awareness Day coincided with UEFA Nations League matches to be played during the first week of September.
+In 2020, Colour Blind Awareness Day coincided with UEFA Nations League matches to be played during the first week of September.
 The partner FAs and clubs used the matches as opportunity to promote the cause.
 The Iceland v England and Portugal v Croatia matches on September 5; and the Belgium v Iceland, Denmark v England on September 8 fixtures were the focal point for campaign posts and activation.

 This way, awareness of colour blindness was possible to be promoted on personal social media accounts, for example by Bruno Fernandes of Portugal who engaged 650,000 views with a single Instagram post on his personal account.
 The BBC article on the Colour Blind Awareness Day gathered over 1 million impressions whilst the UEFA article gained over half a million impressions.
 The hashtag TACBIS gained 2.75 million social media impressions and reach of 1.4 million on the day.

-Quotes by experts and participants
+Quotes by experts and ambassadors

 Kathryn Albany-Ward, founder of Colour Blind Awareness and expert in the field, further explained the importance of raising awareness for stakeholders in the sporting industry.